valeriangalliat/php-one-to-many-iterator/README.md

 One-to-many iterator
 ====================

-> Helper iterator and generator for one-to-many joins
+> Helper iterator and generator for one-to-many joins.

 Overview
 --------